 What to Serve with Thanksgiving Roasted Veggies

-These vegetables are obviously perfect for a Thanksgiving side dish, so they can be enjoyed with whatever you like to serve on Thanksgiving, Friendsgiving, or other holiday meals.
+These vegetables are obviously perfect as a Thanksgiving side dish, so they can be enjoyed with whatever you like to serve on Thanksgiving, Friendsgiving, or other holiday meal.
 Some favorites include Low Sugar Cranberry Sauce, Sweet Potato Casserole, and Squash Casserole.

 However, don't wait to serve these only on Thanksgiving because they are great for any meal and a delicious way to add extra veggies to your table.